Senior pastor transition

 Pray for Pastor David and Robyn: As they step into a new season of ministry in higher education, pray for peace, joy, and clarity.
 Ask God to bless their influence, open doors, and continue using them to build the Kingdom.

-Pastor search committee nominees
+TAC committee nominees

-LifeStage: Parent of Youth and College Students
+LifeStage: Parent of Young Children

-FBD Membership: 1 Year
+FBD Membership: 13 Years

 • Jeff Bakker